 Arthur Owen Michael, Private, 74139, Notts & Derby (Sherwood Foresters).
 Arthur was the son of Thomas and Mary Ann Michael, of Castle View, Cilgerran, and enlisted at Carmarthen into the Army.
 He was posted to the 10th Battalion, Sherwood Foresters, part of 51 Brigade, 17th (Northern) Division.
 Between the 12 to 17 July 1915 the Division landed in France.
 They spent their initial period of trench familiarisation and then holding the front lines in the southern area of the Ypres salient.
 Here they took part in fighting at the Bluff during February, 1916 before moving south, where they fought at the Battle of Albert, where the Division captured Fricourt at heavy cost during the opening of the Somme Offensive.
 They then saw action during the Battle of Arras, at the First and Second Battles of the Scarpe and the Capture of Roeux, before moving back to Ypres, and taking part in the First and Second Battles of Passchendaele.
 In March, 1918 the Division were on the Somme, and faced the German Spring Offensive there, fighting at the Battle of St Quentin.
 Arthur was wounded on the first day of the offensive, and died on 22 April 1918.
 He was just 19 years old, and is buried at Varennes Military Cemetery, France.

 Thomas Aeron Morgan, Private, 27795, Welsh Regiment.
-Thomas was born at Rhydymul, Cilgerran, the son of Thomas and Catherine Morgan, later of Roadside, Blaenporth.
-He resided in Ferndale prior to the war, and enlisted at Cardiff into the Army, joining the 18th Battalion, Welsh Regiment, which was a Bantam battalion, made up of men below the minimum height requirements, which trained at Prees Heath in Shropshire.
-Here they became attached to 119 Brigade, 40th (Bantam) Division, and moved to France in June 1916 and moved to positions near Loos.
-Late in 1916 they moved south to the Somme, and fought at the Battle of the Ancre, and remained in the area over the winter.
-In March 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division were one of the Divisions that followed the withdrawal.
-Later in the year they took part in the Battle of Cambrai, playing an important role in the attack on Bourlon Wood.
-Thomas was killed in action here on 24 November 1917.
-He was just 20 years old, and is commemorated on the Cambrai Memorial, Louverval, France.
+Thomas was born at Rhydymul, Cilgerran, the son of Thomas and Catherine Morgan.
+The family later resided at Roadside, Blaenporth.
+Thomas resided in Ferndale prior to the war, where he had gained work as a coalminer.
+He enlisted at Cardiff into the 18th Battalion, Welsh Regiment early in 1915.
+The battalion was a Bantam battalion, made up of men below the minimum height requirements, which initially moved to Prees Heath in Shropshire, before joining 119 Brigade, 40th (Bantam) Division, and moved to France in June 1916, taking over positions near Loos.
+Late in 1916 the Division moved south to the Somme, and fought at the Battle of the Ancre, before remaining in the sector over the winter.
+In March 1917 the Germans withdrew to their shortened line, called the Hindenburg Line, and the 40th Division was among the units which followed the withdrawal.
+Later in the year the Division took part in the Battle of Cambrai and launched an attack on Bourlon Wood on 23 November 1917.
+The attack was carried out by 119 Brigade, led by the 12th SWB and 19th RWF.
+The 17th Welsh was in support for the initial assault, but was soon ordered to advance, to support the two attacking battalions.
+Heavy fighting raged within the wood over the coming days, with the 18th Welsh also being thrown forwards into the fight, and the Division suffered terribly.
+Thomas was killed in action in Bourlon Wood on 24 November 1917.
+The 20-year-old has no known grave and is commemorated on the Cambrai Memorial, Louverval, France.